pagkly/Zed/Investopedia3/Understanding Return on Invested Capital.md

 Target Corp.
 FY 2018 ROIC Calculation

-The ROIC calculation begins with earnings from continuing operations before interest expense and income taxes (EBIT), then adds operating lease interest and subtracts income taxes, yielding a net profit after taxes of $3.5 billion: this is the numerator.1 Next, add the current portion of long-term debt and other borrowings, the non-current portion of [long-term debt](https://www.investopedia.com/terms/l/longtermdebt.asp), shareholders equity, and capitalized operating lease obligations.
+The ROIC calculation begins with earnings from continuing operations before interest expense and income taxes (EBIT), then adds operating lease interest and subtracts income taxes, yielding a net profit after taxes of $3.5 billion: this is the numerator.1 Next, add the current portion of long-term debt and other borrowings, the non-current portion of [[long-term debt]](https://www.investopedia.com/terms/l/longtermdebt.asp), shareholders equity, and capitalized operating lease obligations.

-Subtract [cash and cash equivalents](https://www.investopedia.com/terms/c/cashandcashequivalents.asp) and net assets of [discontinued operations](https://www.investopedia.com/terms/d/discontinued-operations.asp), which yields total invested capital of $22.2 billion.
+Subtract [[cash and cash equivalents]](https://www.investopedia.com/terms/c/cashandcashequivalents.asp) and net assets of [[discontinued operations]](https://www.investopedia.com/terms/d/discontinued-operations.asp), which yields total invested capital of $22.2 billion.
 Average this figure with the invested capital from the end of the prior-year period ($22.3 billion), and you end up with a denominator of $22.2 billion.

 The resulting after-tax return on invested capital is 15.9%.
 The company attributed the increase over the previous 12 months largely to the effects of the tax bill passed in late 2017.
 This calculation would have been difficult to obtain from the income statement and balance sheet alone since the asterisked values are buried in an addendum.
-For this reason, calculating ROIC can be tricky, but it is worth arriving at a [ballpark figure](https://www.investopedia.com/terms/b/ballpark-figure.asp) in order to assess a company's efficiency at putting capital to work.
+For this reason, calculating ROIC can be tricky, but it is worth arriving at a [[ballpark figure]](https://www.investopedia.com/terms/b/ballpark-figure.asp) in order to assess a company's efficiency at putting capital to work.

 ## Frequently Asked Questions